 No matter where you live worldwide, the greatest number of Geminid meteors usually fall after midnight.
 But you can watch this shower in late evening as well.
 Fortunately, in 2014, the waning moon shouldn’t dampen this year’s production too greatly.

-In 2014, the morning of Saturday, December 14, will probably stage the peak of the Geminid shower.
+In 2014, the morning of Sunday, December 14, will probably stage the peak of the Geminid shower.
 But look for a couple nights before then as well, and during the evening hours before moonrise.
-Click here to find out the moon’s rising time in your sky.
+Click here to find out the moon’s rising time in your sky (be sure to click the box for moonrise/set times).

 How many Geminids meteors might I see in 2014?
 You never know for sure which part of the world will win the prize.
 From everywhere worldwide, look for the meteors to fall most abundantly in the wee hours after midnight, centered on 2 a.m. local time.
 The waning moon will be in the way then, but even so, there’s a reasonable good chance of seeing up to 50 meteors per hour.
 The moderately fast Geminid meteors tend to be bright.
 These meteors should be bright enough to offer a little extra holiday lighting on these cold December nights.